Touch a real thing

 Indeed, if you look at the history of many innovations in everything from computing to media and beyond, the evolution has started out with analog efforts to create or recreate certain types of content or other information.
 Many of these early analog efforts had severe limitations, though, so for everything from computer files to audio and beyond, technologies were developed to create, edit and manipulate this kind of data in digital form.

-While it may seem odd, and maybe even a bit silly, to point this out, as our world becomes increasingly digitized, it’s worth taking a step back to actually notice.
+While it may seem odd, and maybe even a bit silly, to point this out, as our world becomes increasingly digitized in the age of AI, it’s worth taking a step back to actually notice.
 It’s also worthwhile to recognize that not all technology-driven aspiration always pointing toward digital.
 As technology starts to advance, logically it should actually start to become more pro-humanity.

 For the last few decades, we’ve seen the evolution of digital files and the enormous benefits in organization, analysis and creation that goes digitally has provided.
 Now, however, even those digital technologies can bring for areas such as entertainment content and certain types of experience , we’re starting to see the limitation on enjoyment provided by real life which even by adding extra digital bits to audio, photo and video.

 Along this path of technological development, many people have also noticed, or more precisely missed. the kind of physical interaction that human beings innately exist as part of the great nature .
 The end result has been the rediscovery aor rebirth of older analog technologies that provide some kind of tactile physical experience that a purely digital world has started to remove.
-Most of those physical experience you may get from the art worlds.
+Most of those physical experience, for example, you may lost and found in the art worlds.

 The best example is probably the way of photographing in real film and developing in dark room, which have seen a resurgence of interest even among Gen-Z teens and millennials over the last several years.
 As someone old enough to have an original collection of films, it should be able to remember and appreciate the potential of an analog image-working experience.
 With decades of digital onslaught, though, it’s easy to forget how amazing the image quality on a tiny frame in bare hand.
 You will enjoy the moment right away when have the opportunity to play with those beautiful image archives in storage.